There is no dish that symbolizes Penang more than char kuey teow.

 On my friend’s advice, I ordered the special.
 It’s pricier at 14rm ($3.25 US), considering that an average plate costs only 5rm.
 But it comes with 4 large prawns and mantis shrimp!
 (There is a normal version with 2 prawns for 8.50rm.)
 The restaurant wasn’t busy when I went but I still waited quite a while for my plate.

 I don’t know what else to say except that it was sooo good.
 (Really good food blogger I am, huh.)
 I’ll try harder: the noodles were perfectly dry yet soft, with just the right amount of bite.
 It’s also satisfyingly spicy (I found myself wiping a runny noise at the end!), but not so much that it takes away the flavors.
 And the prawns – so incredibly plump and fresh, cooked just right.
+The cockles are nice and fat too for those of you who like them.
 This is probably the least photogenic ckt, but trust me, it’s SO good!

 Next time I’m back, I’m living right next to Ah Leng so I can eat here every day.
 Kidding.
 Sort of.
 Maybe.

 This is a backpacker area with a ton of hostels and backpacker cafes.
 And in the evenings, there’s a very lively night market with about a dozen stalls.
 I avoided this area for a while because it felt too “backpacker-ish”.
 But when I finally ate here, I actually think the food is pretty decent.
 I shared a few dishes with friends and I liked almost everything.
 Wanton noodles and char kuey teow are the two most famous stalls here.

 Take it from a local: “It’s decent.
 Not the best, but it’s one of the better stalls that I would recommend when the famous ones aren’t open.”